Biology Seminar Series

 Dr. Katherin Elliott, Coweeta Hydrologic Laboratory, USDA Forest Service, "Using Fire to Restore Shortleaf Pine (Pinus echinata) Ecosystems Severely Impacted by Southern Pine Beetle (Dendroctonus frontalis)"

 Each year the School of Mathematical and Natural Sciences provides students an opportunity to highlight their research in the Council of Student Scholarship Symposium.
 Students present their research in a poster or oral format to other students, faculty, and administration.
-Outstanding research is rewarded at the dinner which follows this mid-April event.
+Outstanding research is rewarded at the ceremony which follows this mid-April event.